 Every joint in your body has synovial fluid.
 It’s the oil that keeps our cartilage lubricated.
 It also nourishes the cartilage on each end of the bone.

 Movement and compression are the two things required to produce this fluid.
 So, when you don’t bend a joint, your body thinks you don’t need to produce as much fluid.

 Nowadays, we seldom put our hips and knees through their full range of motion, never bending them past 90 degrees.
 So your body gets the wrong message: make less synovial fluid.
 Consequently, your joints become less lubricated… stiff… arthritic.

 It’s unlikely that we’re going to become a culture full of squatters any time soon.
-But if you can make a practice of squatting on occasion — at least at home — certainly give it a try.
+But if you can make a practice of squatting on occasion — at least at home a couple of times a day.

 You might find it improves several ills all at once.
 But if your knees and hips just can’t handle it, what else can you do to ensure your joints stay lubricated and flexible?

 If your joints are already arthritic, you can receive injections to help with lubrication.
 Down the road, you’re looking at joint replacement.